kibotu/KotlinCheatSheet/README.md

 Let's get started.

+## Tricks

+Extension functions
+Extension functions is amazing ability to "add methods" to existing classes, which you do not own and can not modify.
+Here is my favorite sample from Kotlin standard library.

+public inline fun Executor.execute(action: ()->Unit) {
+    execute(object: Runnable {
+        public override fun run() {
+            action()
+        }
+    })
+}
+We extend interface Executor defined in JDK with ability to execute not only Runnable but any given function literal like in the following example.

+executor execute {
+   println "I am function wrapped by Runnable and executed by Executor" }
+Please notice that in extension function we can use methods of the class we extend without mentioning this keyword.
+In our example we call Executor.execute(Runnable)

+invoke-function convention
+By Kotlin convention any object which have method invoke can be called as if it was function.
+Our example above can be rewritten in even more interesting form.

+public inline fun Executor.invoke(action: ()->Unit) {
+    execute(runnable(action))
+}

+executor {
+   println "I am function wrapped by Runnable and executed by Executor" }
+Default arguments
+Function parameters may have default values, which are used when a corresponding argument is omitted.
+This allows to reduce the number of overloads, compared to Java.

+In the following example we have function, which creates fixed thread pool, execute given action and shutdown the pool.

+fun withFixedThreadPool(threadNum: Int = Runtime.getRuntime()!!.availableProcessors(), action: (Executor)->Unit) {
+    val myExecutor = Executors.newFixedThreadPool(threadNum)!!
+    try {
+        action(myExecutor)
+    }
+    finally {
+        myExecutor.shutdown()
+    }
+}
+We can either provide number of thread to create explicitly or use default value equal to number of available processors like in the example below.

+    withFixedThreadPool { executor ->
+        processCraigList(executor) { jobUrl, jobText ->
+            println("$jobUrl loaded")
+        }
+    }
+Named arguments
+When a function has many parameters (and many of them have defaults), it is very convenient to see parameter names at the call site.
+I love the following function from Kotlin standard library

+public fun thread(start: Boolean = true, daemon: Boolean = false, contextClassLoader: ClassLoader? = null, name: String? = null, priority: Int = -1, block: ()->Unit) : Thread {
+    val thread = object: Thread() {
+        public override fun run() {
+            block()
+        }
+    }
+    if(daemon)
+        thread.setDaemon(true)
+    if(priority > 0)
+        thread.setPriority(priority)
+    if(name != null)
+        thread.setName(name)
+    if(contextClassLoader != null)
+        thread.setContextClassLoader(contextClassLoader)
+    if(start)
+        thread.start()
+    return thread
+}
+It allows to create and fully customize thread with function literal.
+For example code snippet below will create and start daemon thread named "log poller"

+thread(daemon = true, name = "log poller") {
+   //  ..... whatever the thread has to do
+}
+Wrapping function literal
+Wrapping function literal is very convinient construction when you need to localize some variable in the scope.
+Let us consider following example

+        var i = -100
+        val indexUrlIterator = iterate<String> {
+            i += 100
+            if(i == 1000) null else "http://newyork.craigslist.org/jjj/index${if(i == 0) "" else i}.html"
+        }
+We use function iterate from Kotlin standard library.
+It returns an iterator which invokes the function to calculate the next value on each iteration until the function returns null.

+In our case iteration requires state to keep between invocations.
+The state is represented by local variable i.
+Unfortunately this variable still around even after iteartor created.

+Here is how we can localize this variable

+    val indexUrlIterator = {
+        var i = -100
+        iterate<String> {
+            i += 100
+            if(i == 1000) null else "http://newyork.craigslist.org/jjj/index${if(i == 0) "" else i}.html"
+        }
+    }();
+What we did is we define function literal, execute it immidiately and assign result of execution to local varuiable we want to use later.
+You might think it is overkill for such simple example but in fact I found this pattern (widely used btw by javascript developers) to be very helpful.

+That's all for for today. thank you and till next time.

 #Basics
 - You do not need `;` to break statements.
 - Comments are similar to Java or C#, `/* This is comment */` for multi line comments and `// for single line comment`.